awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 + Actions performed by lifecycle configuration\.

-  For example, if lifecycle configuration is enabled only on your source bucket, Amazon S3 creates delete markers for expired objects but doesn't replicate those markers\.
+  For example, if lifecycle configuration is enabled only on your source bucket, Amazon S3 creates delete markers for expired objects but doesn't replicate those markers by default\.
 If you want the same lifecycle configuration applied to both source and destination buckets, enable the same lifecycle configuration on both\.

   For more information about lifecycle configuration, see [Object lifecycle management](object-lifecycle-mgmt.md)\.
 **Note**
-If using the latest version of the replication configuration \(the XML specifies `Filter` as the child of `Rule`\), delete markers created either by a user action or by Amazon S3 as part of the lifecycle action are not replicated\.
+If using the latest version of the replication configuration \(the XML specifies `Filter` as the child of `Rule`\), delete markers created either by a user action or by Amazon S3 as part of the lifecycle action are not replicated by default\.
 However, if you are using an earlier version of the replication configuration \(the XML specifies `Prefix` as the child of `Rule`\), delete markers resulting from user actions are replicated\.
 For more information, see [Backward compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
 + Objects in the source bucket that are replicas that were created by another replication rule\.

   You can replicate objects from a source bucket to *only one* destination bucket\.
 After Amazon S3 replicates an object, the object can't be replicated again\.
 For example, if you change the destination bucket in an existing replication configuration, Amazon S3 won't replicate the object again\.